Armour: Etymology

+History

 Personal

 Armour has been used throughout recorded history.
 It has been made from a variety of materials, beginning with the use of leathers or fabrics as protection and evolving through chain mail and metal plate into today's modern composites.
 For much of military history the manufacture of metal personal armour has dominated the technology and employment of armour.

 Armour drove the development of many important technologies of the Ancient World, including wood lamination, mining, metal refining, vehicle manufacture, leather processing, and later decorative metal working.
-Its production was influential in the industrial revolution, and furthered commercial development of metallurgy and engineering.
-Armour was the single most influential factor in the development of firearms, which in turn revolutionised warfare.
+Its production was influential in the Industrial Revolution, and furthered commercial development of metallurgy and engineering.
+Armour was also an important factor in the development of firearms, which in turn revolutionised warfare.